Whitecat18/Javahexor/GUI/README.md

 * Need Neat Interface
 * Need an another option to append the locate.js to offline file { Custom Selection }

-If you Dont know How the code works you can <a href="https://github.com/Whitecat18/javahexor/blob/main/how-to-use.md" target="_blank" > Check Here </a>
+If you Dont know How the code works you can <a href="https://github.com/Whitecat18/javahexor/blob/main/how-to-use.md" target="_blank" > Check </a> The manual Here .